NvChad/nvchad.github.io/docs/config/Custom config.md

 ## How to make my own config?

+- check the examples dir and copy its files
 - Go to custom folder

-- cp example_chadrc.lua chadrc.lua
-- cp example_init.lua init.lua
+- create files : init.lua and chadrc.lua

 - The chadrc here is for editing nvchad default options etc.
 - The init.lua here will be used for adding new plugins , new plugin configs , replace default plugin configs , adding new mappings.